utzcoz/utzcoz.github.io/_posts/2020-04-13-Analyze-window-shadow.markdown

 }
 ```

-When `DecorView` imporantant states are changed, it will invoke its `updateElevation` to update its elevation based on its current states.
+When `DecorView` important states are changed, it will invoke its `updateElevation` to update its elevation based on its current states.
 And it will invoke `View.setElevation(float)`:

 ```java
 public void setElevation(float elevation) {